The Next Generation of Digital Display Technology

 Laser Phosphor Display (LPD) is the groundbreaking display technology invented by Prysm and the foundation of Prysm's video wall solutions.

-LPD technology consists of three main parts: the laser engine, the laser processor, and the phosphor panel.
+LPD technology consists of three main parts: the laser engine, the phosphor panel, and advanced optics.
 Fundamentally different from LED- and LCD-based technologies, LPD video walls offer brilliant image quality, unmatched viewing angles, and the industry’s most energy efficient and eco-friendly solutions.
 Compared to other digital technologies, LPD technology has the lowest total cost of ownership and offers highly-competitive features, benefits, and usage possibilities.

 Product Specification Sheets

 Prysm's video walls are made possible thanks to components built with state-of-the-art technology.